-Tour organizers demand Bakelants apologize for podium girls remark
+Cycling: Tour demand Bakelants apology for derogatory remark

 By Julien Pretot

-DUESSELDORF, Germany Tour de France organizers will contact Jan Bakelants's AG2R-La Mondiale team to ask him to apologize after the Belgian rider was reported to have made derogatory comments about the race's podium girls.
+DUESSELDORF, Germany (Reuters) - Tour de France organizers will contact Jan Bakelants's AG2R-La Mondiale team to ask him to apologize after the rider made derogatory comments to a Belgian newspaper about the women who hand out prizes during the race.

-Bakelants allegedly made the comments in an interview with Belgian paper Het Laatste Nieuws.
+Bakelants, a Tour de France stage winner in 2013, was quoted as saying by Belgian newspaper Het Laatste Nieuws that he would bring with him a "pack of condoms, because you never know where those podium chicks have been hanging out".

 "We will contact his team so that he makes an apology," Tour director Christian Prudhomme told Reuters on Wednesday.